What is an alien?

 Where Are They From?

-Once the kind of alien one wishes to build has been determined, players need to figure out where they come from.
-One's point of origin isn't quite as important as their physical characteristics, but is a vital portion of their background - unless the laws of physics are so different where they come from that they require special powers to survive here.
+Given the purpose and nature of a given group of aliens, players must determine where they come from next.
+An alien's point of origin isn't normally as important as their physical characteristics, but can be if the laws of physics are so different where they come from that they require special powers to survive in the campaign setting.
 Places of origin for alien characters can be one of the following:

 Prime Earth: all kinds of beings that can be considered aliens come from our very own world.
 This can include strange offshoots of humanity living in secret societies previously hidden to ordinary man, mutant animals that are just as smart as (or smarter than) an ordinary person, or even inexplicable monstrosities living beneath the crust of the earth.
 Older media is replete with this sort of alien entity.